 What is a Cash Flow Statement?

-Check out our example cash flow statement for a better understanding of how cash flow statements are structured and what information is contained within a cash flow forecast:
+Check out the example cash flow statement below (courtesy of Agar Fenwick Ltd) for a better understanding of how cash flow statements are structured and what information is contained within a cash flow forecast:

 Helping you with your cash flow forecast